-If there is not an existing signed donor card, and anyone in the family exists with higher or equal authority, they must be willing to sign the documents.
-We reserve the right to decline any donor who has not documented their desire to donate if we do not have adequate legal documentation of the legal relationship to the donor of the person assisting with the donation.
+The NOK of highest or equal authority must be willing to sign the documents.
+We reserve the right to decline any donor who has not documented their desire to donate if we do not have adequate legal documentation of the legal relationship to the donor of the person assisting with the donation; or we cannot reach other family members; or if there is any opposition about the donation; or for any other reason.